Home

 CORE VALUES

-Professionalism: Consistently achieving high standards both in work and how you work that results in high-quality results.
-There are core characteristics such as competence, knowledge, consciousness, integrity, respect, emotional intelligence, appropriateness, and confidence.
-Our staff are encouraged to exhibit these values in practice whenever they conduct organizational duties.
+Professionalism: We aim to consistently achieve high standards in both our work and work processes, resulting in high-quality outcomes.
+Key results include: competence, knowledge, consciousness, integrity, respect, emotional intelligence, appropriateness, and confidence.
+We encourage our staff to embrace these values whenever they conduct organizational duties.

-Integrity: The quality of being honest and having strong moral principles.
-All staff are encouraged to be morally upright building honesty and trust in all their engagements.
+Integrity: We value honesty and having strong moral principles.
+All staff are encouraged to be morally upright, building honesty and trust in all their engagements.

-Transparency: The availability of accurate information about issues and commitments and the performance of actors.
-Our partners, our community, and our staff should expect accurate information as this builds trust and a sound basis for decision-making.
+Transparency: We hold in high esteem accurate information about issues, commitments, and the performance of duty bearers.
+Our partners, community, and our staff should build on accurate information, as this builds trust and a sound basis for decision-making.

-Accountability: Holding institutions, staff, and other actors accountable for commitments and performance.
-All community engagements between staff, duty bearers, and the community should be guided by holding people to account for actions and resources availed to them.
+Accountability: We hold institutions, staff, and other actors accountable for commitments and performance.
+All players in the community, including staff, duty bearers, and community members, are guided by holding people to account for actions and resources availed to them.

-Respect for human rights: Upholding the bill of rights as enshrined in Kenya law that promotes enjoyment of human rights (legal capacity - everyone has the inherent right and obligations to make their decisions).
+Respect for human rights: We uphold the Bill of Rights as enshrined in Kenyan law that promotes the enjoyment of human rights and legal capacity, i.e, everyone has the inherent right and obligations to make their decisions concerning their lives.
 We respect the rights of communities, women, youth, and special groups.

-Beneficiary Focus: Being mindful of the rightsholders decision-making power by way of involvement and participation.
-We promote co-creation with communities based on the idea that ‘’communities are not empty glasses’’.
+Beneficiary Focus: We are mindful of the rights-holders' decision-making power by way of involvement and participation.
+We promote co-creation with communities based on the idea that -communities are not empty glasses, but half-full or more than half.

-Equity: we recognize that we do not all start from the same place and must acknowledge and make adjustments to imbalances.
-Hence women, youth and special groups begin at a disadvantage as compared to others, we encourage positive discrimination so as to walk with everyone in development
+Equity: We recognize that we do not all start from the same place and must acknowledge and make adjustments to imbalances.
+Hence, we embrace disaggregated data decision making, including women, youth and special groups as key players.

 Ownership & sharing: